 The average mileage driving in the UK is around 7200 miles per year per vehicle.

 When we were in the UK we had a car each, and each drove about 12000 miles per year because of work commitments.

 While our overall mileage is higher than the UK average, it’s considerably lower than our average mileage if we weren’t living in a van.

-Most of our electricity is produced from our solar panels.
-Our onboard leisure batteries are topped up as we drive and occasionally we hook up to shore line power in a campsite.
+Most of our electricity is produced by our solar panels.
+Our onboard leisure batteries are topped up as we drive and occasionally we hook up to shore power in a campsite.

 Overall, the carbon footprint of our electricity consumption will be a fraction of that if we were living in a house.

 We never buy bottled water, most of our food is locally sourced and our waste has fallen dramatically.